EV-OD/testpoint/firebase-structure.md

 -   **`date_time`**: (Timestamp) The scheduled start date and time for the test.
 -   **`test_maker`**: (String) The Firebase Authentication UID of the teacher who created this test.
 -   **`created_at`**: (Timestamp) The date and time the test was created.
+-   **`status`**: (String) The current status of the test.
+Can be one of the following values:
+    -   `"draft"`: Test is being created/edited and not yet available to students.
+    -   `"published"`: Test is published and available to students at the scheduled time.
+    -   `"completed"`: Test has finished and is no longer available for taking.

+### Test Status Workflow

+Tests follow a specific lifecycle managed by the `status` field:

+1. **Draft Phase** (`status: "draft"`)
+   - Test is being created or edited by the teacher
+   - Not visible to students
+   - Can be modified, deleted, or published
+   - Must have at least one question to be published

+2. **Published Phase** (`status: "published"`)
+   - Test is available to students at the scheduled `date_time`
+   - Cannot be deleted
+   - Can be restored to draft status if the test hasn't started yet
+   - Automatically becomes available when `date_time` is reached

+3. **Completed Phase** (`status: "completed"`)
+   - Test has finished (past `date_time` + `time_limit`)
+   - Read-only for viewing results and analytics
+   - Cannot be modified or deleted

 ### Subcollections